The Last Valley (film): Home media

 The Last Valley was released on VHS by Magnetic Video Corporation in 1981, and on CED by CBS/Fox Video in 1983.
-Since then, it has been released on DVD through three different labels: by Anchor Bay Entertainment on November 16, 1999, by MGM Home Entertainment on May 25, 2004, and by Kino Lorber Studio Classics (on both DVD and Blu-ray) on June 23, 2020.
+Since then, it has been released on DVD through four different labels: by Anchor Bay Entertainment on November 16, 1999, by Pearson International Television Ltd in 2001, by MGM Home Entertainment on May 25, 2004, and by Kino Lorber Studio Classics (on both DVD and Blu-ray) on June 23, 2020.
+The Pearson DVD was presented in a 4x3 format, cut down from the original widescreen version.